SocLif/coming-soon/README.md

-## SocLif.com - COMING SOON
+## soclif.com - COMING SOON

-Discover SocLif, where influencers, businesses, and users converge for a revolutionary social networking experience.
+Discover soclif, where influencers, businesses, and users converge for a revolutionary social networking experience.
 Seamlessly connect, collaborate, and redefine your online presence.
-Join SocLif for boundless possibilities in the world of social media interactions.
+Join soclif for boundless possibilities in the world of social media interactions.

 ## Getting Started